An equivariant deformation retraction of the Thurston spine: Definitions and conventions

+\textbf{Local finiteness.} The set of curves of length less than a given real number is finite, \cite{M}.
+For any point $x\in \mathcal{T}_{g}$ there is an open neighbourhood of $x$ in which the systoles of $x'$ in the neighbourhood are contained in the set of systoles at $x$. \\

-The curve complex, $\mathcal{C}_{g}$, defined by Harvey in \cite{Harvey}, is the flag complex with $n$-simplices in 1-1 correspondence with sets of $n+1$ homotopically nontrivial, pairwise disjoint, closed curves on $\mathcal{S}_{g}$.
-Since the action of the mapping class group on curves preserves intersection properties, the mapping class group acts simplicially on $\mathcal{C}_{g}$.\\
+Harvey's curve complex, \cite{Harvey}, is the simplicial complex with $n$-simplices in 1-1 correspondence with sets of $n+1$ homotopically nontrivial, pairwise disjoint, closed curves on $\mathcal{S}_{g}$.
+Since curves are defined up to isotopy, ``pairwise disjoint'' means geometric intersection number zero.
+Due to the fact that the action of $\Gamma_{g}$ on curves preserves intersection properties, there is a simplical action of $\Gamma_{g}$ on $\mathcal{C}_{g}$.\\